 Richmond, Virginia-Celebrating one of the most remarkable and "modern" artists of the Baroque period, the Virginia Museum of Fine Arts presents Hollar's Encyclopedic Eye: Prints from the Frank Raysor Collection, an ambitious works on paper exhibition that will be on display in the Evans Court Exhibition Gallery from Feb.
 2 to May 5, 2019.
-Curated by Dr. Mitchell Merling, VMFA's former Paul Mellon curator and head of the department of European art and Dr. Colleen Yarger, VMFA's curatorial assistant for European art and the Mellon collections, this exhibition of more than 200 works by this 17th-century master printmaker is drawn exclusively from the Frank Raysor Collection, a promised gift to VMFA.
+Curated by Dr. Mitchell Merling, VMFA's former Paul Mellon curator and head of the department of European art and Dr. Colleen Yarger, VMFA's curatorial assistant for European art and the Mellon collections and interim head of the department of European art, this exhibition of more than 200 works by this 17th-century master printmaker is drawn exclusively from the Frank Raysor Collection, a promised gift to VMFA.
 Raysor's collection of nearly 2,500 prints and drawings by Wenceslaus Hollar rivals those held by the British Museum and the Queen's Collection in London as well as the National Gallery in Prague and the Fischer Library at the University of Toronto.